dzisiukluciano/asapp-chat/README.md

 ```
 PORT: Port where the app will be running, example: 8080.
-PREFIX: Prefix path for the app, example: `asapp-chat-backend`.
+PREFIX: Prefix path for the app, example: `ldz-chat-backend`.
 PG_CONNECTION: Connection string for the DB.
 ```